-Copyright © 2007 - 2018 EnterpriseDB Corporation.
+Copyright © 2007 - 2020 EnterpriseDB Corporation.
 All rights reserved.

-Database Compatibility for Oracle® Developers Reference Guide as 2 hours, 34 minutes, 56 seconds and 13 thousandths of a second.
+as 2 hours, 34 minutes, 56 seconds and 13 thousandths of a second.
 Note that the fractional second is rounded up to 13 because of the specified precision.

 The second variation supported by Advanced Server that is compatible with Oracle databases is INTERVAL YEAR TO MONTH.
 This variation stores a time interval in years and months.